Myke623/match-indexer/README.md

 ### How to create templates
 My recommendation is to capture screenshots from the game at your *working resolution* with same player vs player matches, then use an image editing program to cut out the character portraits such that there's enough detail for them to be uniquely identifiable.

-You'll also need to create a template for the clock.
+You'll also need to create a template for the clock (a static component) if you intend to include it in your match detections.
+In some cases, including this fixed image detection amongst the variable images for characters can help improve the accuracy of results.
+Including the clock detection with matches is enabled through the `-i` command-line option.

 ![Creating Templates](assets/creating-templates.jpg)